streamnative/function-mesh-website/docs/scaling.md

 ## Manual scaling

-In CRDs, the `replicas` parameter is used to specify the number of Pods (Pulsar instances) that are quired for running Pulsar functions, sources, or sinks.
+In CRDs, the `replicas` parameter is used to specify the number of Pods (Pulsar instances) that are required for running Pulsar functions, sources, or sinks.
 You can set the number of Pods based on the CPU threshold.
 When the target CPU threshold is reached, you can scale the Pods through either of the two ways:

 - Use the `kubectl scale --replicas` command.
 The CLI command does not change the `replicas` configuration in the CRD.
 If you use the `kunectl apply -f` command to re-submit the CRD file, the CLI configuration may be overwritten.